Get insider access

 No

-The LG 40WP95C-W has a few additional features, including:
+This monitor has a few additional features, including:

 • 10W Speakers: Like most monitor speakers, they aren't very good, and you're better off getting desktop computer speakers if you care about sound quality.

-• Picture-by-Picture mode: you can display the image from two sources in a side-by-side configuration.
+• Picture-by-Picture mode: You can display the image from two sources in a side-by-side configuration.

 • Auto Brightness: There's an ambient light sensor on the top of the monitor that adjusts the brightness depending on the level of light in your room.